-SGC awards TCC grants and administers the program in partnership with the Department of Conservation (DOC) and with the support of the California Air Resources Board (CARB) and other state agencies.
-The administrative functions of SGC and DOC include: developing program guidelines, evaluating applications, preparing agreements, monitoring agreement implementation, and reporting.
+SGC awards TCC grants and administers the program in partnership with the Department of Conservation (DOC), with collaboration by other state agencies.
+SGC staff coordinates efforts with partnering state agencies and works with the California Air Resources Board (CARB) and DOC on program guidelines, evaluating applications, preparing agreements, monitoring agreement implementation, and program reporting.